awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

  The Aurora shared storage architecture makes your data independent from the DB instances in the cluster\.
 For example, you can add a DB instance quickly because Aurora doesn't make a new copy of the table data\.
 Instead, the DB instance connects to the shared volume that already contains all your data\.
 You can remove a DB instance from a cluster without removing any of the underlying data from the cluster\.
 Only when you delete the entire cluster does Aurora remove the data\.

+## Storage configurations for Amazon Aurora DB clusters<a name="aurora-storage-type"></a>

+Amazon Aurora has two DB cluster storage configurations:
++ **Aurora I/O\-Optimized** – Improved price performance and predictability for I/O\-intensive applications\.
+You pay only for the usage and storage of your DB clusters, with no additional charges for read and write I/O operations\.

+  Aurora I/O\-Optimized is the best choice when your I/O spending is 25% or more of your total Aurora database spending\.

+  You can choose Aurora I/O\-Optimized when you create or modify a DB cluster with a DB engine version that supports the Aurora I/O\-Optimized cluster configuration\.
+You can switch from Aurora I/O\-Optimized to Aurora Standard at any time\.
++ **Aurora Standard** – Cost\-effective pricing for many applications with moderate I/O usage\.
+In addition to the usage and storage of your DB clusters, you also pay a standard rate per 1 million requests for I/O operations\.

+  Aurora Standard is the best choice when your I/O spending is less than 25% of your total Aurora database spending\.

+  You can switch from Aurora Standard to Aurora I/O\-Optimized only once per month\.

+For information on AWS Region and version support, see [Aurora cluster storage configurations](Concepts.Aurora_Fea_Regions_DB-eng.Feature.storage-type.md)\.
+For more information on pricing for Amazon Aurora storage configurations, see [Amazon Aurora pricing](https://aws.amazon.com/rds/aurora/pricing/)\.

 ## How Aurora storage automatically resizes<a name="aurora-storage-growth"></a>

 Aurora cluster volumes automatically grow as the amount of data in your database increases\.
 The maximum size for an Aurora cluster volume is 128 tebibytes \(TiB\) or 64 TiB, depending on the DB engine version\.
 For details about the maximum size for a specific version, see [Amazon Aurora size limits](CHAP_Limits.md#RDS_Limits.FileSize.Aurora)\.
 This automatic storage scaling is combined with a high\-performance and highly distributed storage subsystem\.
 These make Aurora a good choice for your important enterprise data when your main objectives are reliability and high availability\.